dinatamas/pinq/README.md

 * Linq is merely storing a reference to the original iterable, so modifying that may also have side-effects (wanted or unwanted) on Linq.
 It may be worth to copy that (like RepeatableIterable?).
 Having said that, it's normal to have different references to the same data in memory, so it shouldn't be a problem.

+* self._iterable should be iterated instead of self, as it avoids a tiny bit of overhead.

 Algorithm details:
 ------------------